tnakai11/git-memo/README.md

 ## Automating remote pushes

 For collaborative setups it's convenient to push memo references immediately after they are written.
-A helper script is available under `scripts/push-memos.sh` which pushes all memo categories to a remote (defaults to `origin`).
+Run `git memo push <remote>` or use the helper script `scripts/push-memos.sh` which pushes all memo categories to a remote (defaults to `origin`).
 You can call this script manually or install it as a Git hook.